UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 cd ../../
 ```

-Using the above process, return to your home directory `/home/your_login_name`.
+Return to your home directory using `cd`.

 In the above steps, this has been exactly the same as clicking through directories in our familiar folder interface that we're all familiar with.
 Now we know how to navigate folders using `bash` instead of the GUI.
-This is an essential skill when logged into an HPC or a VM.
+This is an essential skill when logged into a High Performance Computer (HPC) or a Virtual Machine (VM) as the vast majority of these run using Linux.

 ### Important
 {:.no_toc}

-*Although we haven't directly discovered it yet, a Linux-based file system such as Ubuntu or Mac OS-X is also* **case-sensitive**, *whilst Windows is not.
+*Although we haven't directly discovered it yet, a Unix-based file system such as Ubuntu or Mac OS-X is* **case-sensitive**, whilst **Windows is not**.
-For example, the command `PWD` is completely different to `pwd` and if `PWD` is the name of a command which has been defined in your shell, you will get completely different results than from the intended `pwd` command.*
+For example, the command `PWD` is completely different to `pwd` and if `PWD` happened to be the name of a command which has been defined in your shell, you would get completely different results than from the intended `pwd` command.
+Most `bash` tools are named using all lower-case, but there are exceptions.

 ### Looking at the Contents of a Directory

-There is another built-in command `ls` that we can use to **list** the contents of a directory.
+There is another built-in command (`ls`) that we can use to **list** the contents of a directory.
 This is a way to get our familiar folder view in the terminal.
 Enter the `ls` command as it is and it will print the contents of the current directory.
 ```